 By arranging your clothes the night before, you can reduce the number of decisions you must make in the morning.
 That’s why lay out the clothes you plan to wear to the conference the night before, so you don’t have to think about it in the morning.

-Charging devices before a conference or any other event where you will be using them frequently is generally a good idea.
+Charging devices before a conference or any other event where you frequently use them is generally a good idea.
 This is because you want to ensure your device has enough power to last through the entire event.

 If your device runs out of power, it can be difficult or impossible to recharge it during the conference, leading to you missing important information or being unable to communicate with others.